dmydud/theory-for-data-science/Math/EDA/README.md

 ### Mode
 The *mode* is the value—or values in the case of a tie—that occurs most frequently in the data.

-### Expected Value
-A distinct type of categorical data pertains to categories representing or aligning with discrete values on the same scale.
-The *expected value* is determined by multiplying each outcome by its probability of occurrence and then summing these products.

-The expected value essentially functions as a form of weighted mean, incorporating notions of future expectations and probability weights, often informed by subjective judgment.

 ## Correlation
 Variables X and Y, each with measured data, are considered positively correlated if high values of X correspond to high values of Y, and low values of X correspond to low values of Y. Conversely, if high values of X align with low values of Y, and vice versa, the variables are negatively correlated.